Shyam-Chen/Barebones-Templates/README.md

-# Starter Templates
+# Barebones Templates

-This repository holds most of the starter templates for full stack web development.
+🍖 This repository holds most of the starter templates for full stack web development.

 ## Get started